 Besides their glorious celebrations and exceptional beauty, the tribe is fighting back to preserve their culture and land, however, they are still vulnerable to religious conversion, and extreme weather conditions like floods.

 One of the interesting Asian tribes is the Tsaatan or Dukha indigenous people who live in the remotest northern region of Mongolia.
 The tribe who has been surviving the very cold weather condition was once around 200 families but today there are only 40 families left with their 1000 reindeers.

-Unfortunately, the community is slowly declining because of modernisation, and extreme weather conditions.
+Unfortunately, the community is slowly declining because of modernization, and extreme weather conditions.
 Due to the rise of gold mining in the area, the government has put mobility restriction on the Tsaatan’s hunting ground, thus exacerbating the situation.

 Southeast Chinese Tribes

 The panoramic southeast China unveils its beauty and charm through its surreal landscapes and its diverse ethnic cultures.
 One of its gems is the Miao tribe which consists of Hmong, Xong, Hmub and A-Hmao people.
 These indigenous people mainly live in the provinces of Guizhou, Yunnan, Sichuan, Hubei, Hunan, Guangxi, Guangdong, and Hainan.
-Some of the Hmong have migrated to neighbouring countries like Burma, Vietnam, Laos, and Thailand.
+Some of the Hmong have migrated to neighboring countries like Burma, Vietnam, Laos, and Thailand.

 Another sub-ethnic group of the Miao tribe is the Suojia (Long Horn) people who live in the Guizhou province.
 This ethnic group is known for their huge headdresses wore by their women.
 The headdress materials which consist of wrapping wool, linen, a wooden clip or a pair of animal horns and a white ribbon are believed to be passed down from generation to generation.